directvt/vtm/doc/ngvt-input-mode.md

 ## Audience

 You want to:
+- Share you application on LAN via netcat.
 - Track the terminal window size.
 - Get consistent output regardless of terminal window resize.
 - Operate without an allocated TTY.